14.3. Serialization Utilities¶

 }

 14.3.2.
-DynamicData to JSON
+DynamicData to JSON¶

-In the context of DDS (Data Distribution Service), DynamicType
+In the context of DDS (Data Distribution Service), DynamicType represents the structure of the data being

 distributed across the system.